ScriptedSnark/agmod-client-updated-releases/README.md

 - @LevShisterov - for BugfixedHL source code (thanks a lot to aghl.ru)
 - @RezWaki - for helping in learning some cool features of HL SDK, for Sharp_Client source code
 - @BlueNightHawk - for modern HL SDK features like Xash shadows, smooth FOV, math functions and etc.
 - @YaLTeR - for OpenAG source code
 - rofi - for Rofi's Client DLL
+- @mav745 - for Maverick's Client DLL (AG: Reborn)
 - @naseonelove - for testing client
 - @L09k0 - for testing client
 - @sobakaruzhaya - for testing client